opensquiggly/user-docs/100-content-sharing/06-groups.md

 ---
 Order: 6
+weight: 60
 Title: Managing Groups
+description: How to create groups associated with an organization.
 ---
-# Overview of Organization Groups
+## Overview of Organization Groups

 To allow members of the organization to view content in organizational mount points, you'll create one or more groups, add members to those groups, and then grant permissions